Losmobilos3/GOTKPHPServer/README.md

     pwsha256 VARCHAR(100)
 );

-Now the database should be setup correctly.
+Now the database should be set up correctly.

 Finally, click on start on both Apache and MySQL in the XAMPP Control Panel